Get an Online Master's at Purdue: Off-Campus Distance Learning

-Registration for Fall 2019 begins March 2019 for all graduate students.
-The registration process confirms your intention to enroll for the Fall 2019 semester, and is also used to set up an exam proctor.
+Registration for Summer 2019 begins January 2019; registration for Fall 2019 begins March 2019.
+The registration process confirms your intention to enroll, and is also used to set up an exam proctor.

 - Access the Student Login to verify your profile information and view the semester CRNs.

 Each graduate student admitted to a degree program must file a Plan of Study (POS).
 A plan of study is an academic contract among a student, the faculty members on the advisory committee, and the Graduate School.